 Company Growth and Expansion

 Advanced Roofing was founded more than 38 years ago as a family company.
-My sons are now 37-years-old and I have a grandson.
+My sons are now 37 years old and I have a grandson.
 We are built to go three generations or more.
 How do you do that?
-By investing in people, equipment, and in buildings.
+By investing in people, equipment, and buildings.
 Our most recent purchase was a $2M commercial property in Miami which gives us the space we need to grow and better serve our customers in the area.
 We are also installing solar on the roof to showcase our technology and commitment to renewables.